oracle-livelabs/oci/oci-apm-springboot/07-view-traces/view-traces.md

    ![Oracle Cloud, Trace Explorer](images/6-2-2-traceexplorer.png " ")

 3. By default, traces are displayed in the order by the start time.
-Click the **Duration** column twice to show the traces by duration in descending order.
+Right mouse click on the **Duration** column, select **Sort Descending** to show the traces by duration in descending order.
 This will bring the slowest trace to the top of the list.

    ![Oracle Cloud, Trace Explorer](images/6-2-3-traceexplorer.png " ")